- Current students

 - Respect your intuition.
 Do not let rationality override your ‘sixth sense’ – this sense could save you from danger.

-- Consider taking a self-defence course.
+- Consider taking a self-defense course.

 - When socialising, consider the effect of alcohol.
 A clear head makes for easier decisions about personal safety.